geanpannellini/funds-connector/README.md

 > We have established certain standards for testing, focusing on two key aspects: (1) country and (2)transaction time.

-> (1) - Regarding country, the test encompasses the following countries: CA, MX, AE, US, FR, and UK.
+> (1) - Regarding the country, the test encompasses the following countries: CA, MX, AE, US, FR, and UK.

 > (2) Concerning transaction time, an important question arises: Why are transactions chargeback during these specific times – "04:48:00, 19:12:00, 14:24:00, 09:36:00, 00:00:00"?